 Cameras are located at strategic points throughout the Company’s business premises, principally at the entrance and exit points.
 The Company has positioned the cameras so that they only cover communal or public areas on the Company’s business premises and they have been sited so that they provide clear images.
-No camera focuses, or will focus, on toilets, shower facilities, changing rooms, staff kitchen areas, staff break rooms or private offices.
+No camera focuses, or will focus, on toilets, changing areas, staff kitchen areas, staff break rooms or private offices.

 All cameras (with the exception of any that may be temporarily set up for covert recording) are also clearly visible.